Almost Envy-Free Allocations with Connected Bundles: EF1 existence for four agents

 Now again, based on the partition, we can define an allocation $A_*$ by $A_*(i) = I_*^{\phi(i)}$ for each agent $i\in [n]$.
 Thus, each agent $i$ receives the bundle in the complete partition corresponding to $i$'s most-preferred index $\phi(i)$.
 We prove that $A_*$ satisfies EF1: For any pair $i,j \in [n]$ of agents, we have

 Hence, we have proved the main result of this section: \begin{theorem} On a path, for four agents with monotone valuation functions, a connected EF1 allocation exists. \end{theorem}

-For five or more agents, we were not able to construct a combination of labeling functions and a rounding scheme that ensures that agents' expectations are correct up to one item.
+For five or more agents, we were not able to construct labeling functions and a rounding scheme which ensure that agents' expectations are correct up to one item.
 In the four-agent case, each interior bundle is adjacent to an exterior bundle (which helps in the construction), but for five agents, there is a middle bundle whose neighboring bundles are also interior.